idos2002/skyline-crs/docs/services/login/log-in.md

 {
-    "pnrId": "<The PNR ID (booking number) of the requested booking>", "firstName": "<First name of the person who made the booking>", "lastName": "<Last name of the person who made the booking>" }
+    "pnrId": "<The PNR ID (booking number) of the requested booking>", "firstName": "<First name of the person who made the booking>", "surname": "<surname of the person who made the booking>" }
 ```